roblox-ts/roblox-ts.com/README.md

 All docs can be found within the `_docs` folder, which are markdown files with some extra Liquid template syntax sprinkled around.

+## Devcontainer

+This repository contains a VSCode `devcontainer.json` file.

+If you have the VSCode Remote Containers extension installed + Docker, you can simply open the folder inside the container.

+Then run `jekyll serve` to preview changes locally.

 ## Sections and Front Matter

 Docs in the `_docs` folder should be organized into sub-categories.
 The categories and navigation are automatically generated from the YAML front matter which is present at the top of all markdown files.